Pescado a la Veracruzana

 - Red snapper is the fish most commonly used for this dish, but any firm white fish fillet will do.
 In Mexico, the fish is sometimes left whole for this preparation.

-- Be careful how much salt you add to this dish.
+- Be careful how much salt you add.
 The olives and capers will add their own salt to the sauce, and it is easy to overdo it.
-Wait until the sauce has simmered for a while before you season it.
+Wait until the sauce has simmered for a while before you season it more.